-If there’s a breaking news story, Natalie Martinez is usually on it!
+If there’s a breaking news story, Natalie Martinez is usually on it.

 Natalie has covered big stories, like the deadly tornadoes that devastated Fairdale and Washington, Ill., and smaller stories that matter to the "little guy."
 She won one of her Emmys for her non-stop reporting of those Washington tornadoes.
+She earned another for her NATO Summit coverage in 2012.
+And most recently she added another Emmy for her coverage on the election of Pope Leo XIV in 2025.

 Prior to her work at WXXA, this award-winning journalist had worked as an anchor, reporter and producer for several upstate New York television and radio stations.

-Natalie is very active and recognized in the Latino community and a member of the National Association of Hispanic Journalists, for which she was elected Chicago Chapter President in 2016.
+Natalie is very active and recognized in the Latino community and a respected member of the National Association of Hispanic Journalists, for which she was elected Chicago Chapter President in 2016.
 In 2017, the national NAHJ organization awarded her with the coveted "Si Se Puede" Excellence in Leadership award.
 In 2018 she was recognized by Negocios Now publication as Who’s Who in Hispanic Chicago for her contributions to the betterment of the community.

 Natalie’s work covering the Laquan McDonald case helped NBC 5 earn a coveted Peabody Award in 2016.